happy-dude/dotfiles/README.md

 Version controlled dot configuration files for (currently) vim, tmux, and iptables.

-Zshell, Xmonad, and Bash configurations will be developed soon.
+zshell, xmonad, and bash configurations will be developed soon.

 Hopefully, I make a conscious effort to also make the configurations cross platform for Linux, Windows, and OS X.